ward/run/_drafts/2022-01-23-heatmap-update.md

 streets I could handle fine with the tiny bit of shoulder that was given to me and the patches of grass I could hop onto if necessary.
-Several places were not as forgiving, but I did my best to tackle those as defensively as possible: always wait for the cars to do their things, try to wait it out so you don't see a car coming in the distance, run the dangerous part with a certain urgency (no all out sprint to ensure full focus).
+Several places were not as forgiving, but I did my best to tackle those as defensively as possible: always wait for the cars to do their things, try to wait it out so you do not see a car coming in the distance, run the dangerous part with a certain urgency (no all out sprint to ensure full focus).
 For some, I also managed to convince the girlfriend to drop me off in one spot, have her drive to a place where